Ring of Fire (Northern Ontario): 2019 - 2022

 In late August 27, 2019, in Sault Ste.
 Marie, Ontario's Minister of Energy, Northern Development and Mines (MENDM), Greg Rickford, said that the regional framework agreement negotiated in 2014 under between the province and the nine Matawa First Nations, had cost over $20 million and that funding had run out for the agreement in late 2018.
 Rickford said he was taking a more "pragmatic" approach with the goal of removing delays to projects, with the north-south corridor that at the top of the list.
 Rickford wants to work on a series of bilateral agreements with individual communities that would "not only could lead to road access to the mineral-rich James Bay lowlands, but can also connect by road, as well as add to the provincial power grid and expand modern telecommunications to, 'at least four, five Indigenous communities.'"
 In a CBC interview he said that, the transportation corridor would have "additional health and social and economic benefits that move beyond the more obvious opportunities of creating mines ...
 To the extent that Noront [Resources] or other mining companies could build mines on that corridor, then we have a great value proposition.".
 The mining company, Noront Resources, which holds the largest Ring of Fire claims, and Marten Falls First Nation issued a joint statement welcoming Rickford's announcement.
-Marten Falls is the proponent of an environmental assessment for the first stage of an access road connecting the community to an all-season road.
+At the time, Marten Falls was the proponent of an environmental assessment for the first stage of an access road connecting the community to an all-season road.
 On the same day, Noront announced that they had issued "300,000 shares to Marten Falls First Nation and 150,000 shares to Aroland First Nation" as part of their Project Advancement Agreement.